 For a complete timeline of additions and updates to data products, visit the Recreational Fishing Estimate Updates webpage.
-To receive notifications of updates, subscribe to the MRIP email service.
+To receive notifications of updates, subscribe to the MRIP email service by clicking on the subscribe link at the bottom of the query tool.